alekseyl/testoscope/README.md

     end

 ## TODO
+* Add Tests!
-Add inspection scripts for suspicious behaviours, like when you using scopes in query and additionaly instantinate them later:
+* Add inspection scripts for suspicious behaviours, like when you using scopes in query and additionaly instantinate them later:
 ```ruby
 @users = User.scope